aleximmer/Laplace/README.md

 the corresponding sparsity structures, for example, the diagonal GGN.

-Additionally, the package provides utilities for decomposing a neural network into feature extractor and last layer for `LLLaplace` subclasses ([`laplace.feature_extractor`](https://github.com/AlexImmer/Laplace/blob/main/laplace/feature_extractor.py)) and effectively dealing with Kronecker factors ([`laplace.matrix`](https://github.com/AlexImmer/Laplace/blob/main/laplace/matrix.py)).
+Additionally, the package provides utilities for decomposing a neural network into feature extractor and last layer for `LLLaplace` subclasses ([`laplace.utils.feature_extractor`](https://github.com/AlexImmer/Laplace/blob/main/laplace/utils/feature_extractor.py)) and effectively dealing with Kronecker factors ([`laplace.utils.matrix`](https://github.com/AlexImmer/Laplace/blob/main/laplace/utils/matrix.py)).

-Finally, the package implements several options to select/specify a subnetwork for `laplace.SubnetLaplace` (as subclasses of [`laplace.subnetmask.SubnetMask`](https://github.com/AlexImmer/Laplace/blob/main/laplace/subnetmask.py).
+Finally, the package implements several options to select/specify a subnetwork for `laplace.SubnetLaplace` (as subclasses of [`laplace.utils.subnetmask.SubnetMask`](https://github.com/AlexImmer/Laplace/blob/main/laplace/utils/subnetmask.py).
-Automatic subnetwork selection strategies include: uniformly at random (`laplace.subnetmask.RandomSubnetMask`), by largest parameter magnitudes (`LargestMagnitudeSubnetMask`), and by largest marginal parameter variances (`LargestVarianceDiagLaplaceSubnetMask` and `LargestVarianceSWAGSubnetMask`).
+Automatic subnetwork selection strategies include: uniformly at random (`laplace.utils.subnetmask.RandomSubnetMask`), by largest parameter magnitudes (`LargestMagnitudeSubnetMask`), and by largest marginal parameter variances (`LargestVarianceDiagLaplaceSubnetMask` and `LargestVarianceSWAGSubnetMask`).
 In addition to that, subnetworks can also be specified manually, by listing the names of either the model parameters (`ParamNameSubnetMask`) or modules (`ModuleNameSubnetMask`) to perform Laplace inference over.

 ## Extendability